antoine-jacquet/project-conformity/README.md

 The main code for the simulations is in the file `evolutionConformity.m`.

 Folder `Fig4`: the MATLAB code for the successful invasion of conformity graphs in Figure 4.
-The main code is in the file `evolutionConformity.m`, which basically embeds the previous code of `evolutionConformity.m` for Figure 5 in a loop over several parameter values.
+The main code is in the file `evolutionConformity.m`, which basically embeds the code for Figure 5 in a loop over several parameter values.
-The file `ConformitySimulations.mat` stores the success rates of previous computations.
+The file `ConformitySimulations.mat` stores the results of previous simulations.